Antipsychotic: Formulations

 They may be administered orally or, in some cases, through long-acting (depot) injections administered in the dorsgluteal, ventrogluteal or deltoid muscle.
 Short-acting parenteral formulations also exist, which are generally reserved for emergencies or when oral administration is otherwise impossible.
 The oral formulations include immediate release, extended release, and orally disintegrating products (which are not sublingual, and can help ensure that medications are swallowed instead of "cheeked").
-Sublingual products (e.g. asenapine) also exist, which must be held under the tongue for absorption.
+Sublingual products (e.g., asenapine) also exist, which must be held under the tongue for absorption.
 The first transdermal formulation of an antipsychotic (transdermal asenapine, marketed as Secuado), was FDA-approved in 2019.

 Recreational use

 Certain second-generation antipsychotics are misused or abused for their sedative, tranquilizing, and (paradoxically) "hallucinogenic" effects.
-The most commonly second-generation antipsychotic implicated is quetiapine.
+The most commonly implicated second-generation antipsychotic is quetiapine.
 In case reports, quetiapine has been abused in doses taken by mouth (which is how the drug is available from the manufacturer), but also crushed and insufflated or mixed with water for injection into a vein.
 Olanzapine, another sedating second-generation antipsychotic, has also been misused for similar reasons.
-There is no standard treatment for antipsychotic abuse, though switching to a second-generation antipsychotic with less abuse potential (e.g. aripiprazole) has been used.
+There is no standard treatment for antipsychotic abuse, though switching to a second-generation antipsychotic with less abuse potential (e.g., aripiprazole) has been used.